winstonisaac/AvionHomeworks/README.md

 HTML letter exercise.
 ## 003 - 11 NOV
 A simple webpage (HTML & CSS) dedicated to a person you look up to.
+## 004 - 16 NOV
+A responsive chessboard using flexbox.